raftAtGit/Postvayler/README.md

 ```
 void addBook(Book book) {
   if (! there is Postvayler context) {
-     // no persiatance, just proceed to original method
+     // no persistence, just proceed to original method
      __postvayler_addBook(book);
      return;
   }